1m5/1m5-docs/README.md

 	- 0.9.8 – LiFi: Drone Host
 	- 1.0.0 – DoT: DoT Drone

+## 6 Integrations
+The following outlines various ways that 1M5 can be integrated.

+**Chat**
+1M5 would use I2P to route messages between messaging apps switching to 1DN (radio & LiFi) when internet access is blocked.

+**Browsing**
+1M5 would work to ensure end-users can browse any publicly available web site globally regardless of block attempts.
+All .onion and .i2p sites would automatically work without configuration.
+Tor entry node blocks (e.g. China) would get routed around using I2P/1DN.

+**Email**
+1M5 would initially use I2P's email system using public keys as destinations with optional aliases.
+Future 1M5 work would result in the 1M5 network having a decentralized email system to ensure email would work regardless of internet access, which is required by I2P.

+**Social**
+IM5 would enhance messaging functionality to include a reputation system.

+**Office Suite**
+1M5 would provide google-docs like office sharing workspace with censorship-resistant access and decentralized content distribution (e.g. Inkrypt [18]).

+**OS**
+1M5 would be integrated directly in the operating system.
+All communications can take advantage of the decentralized censorship-resistant communications.
+Would likely require rewriting 1M5 in C++/Rust/etc away from Java.

-## 6 Legal
+## 7 Legal

 **General**
 This effort is a mission not confined to any jurisdiction as it would risk alienating individuals and providing a vector for attack.
 This doesn’t mean that others will not attempt to exercise control over it, that is to be expected as free speech is given more lip service world-wide than actual support.
 No one person speaks for the natural right to free speech, expression, association, and assembly and this mission seeks to uphold that natural right.

 **Risks**
 Decentralized autonomous missions like 1M5 are new efforts not associated with any one state and therefore have none of the protections or support of state-registered organizations.
-World-wide jurisdictions may establish laws in an attempt to govern efforts like 1M5 or others in the future.
+Jurisdictions worldwide may establish laws in an attempt to govern efforts like 1M5 or others in the future.

 **Representation and Warranties**
 Security is never a guarantee.
 It is a constant effort for us all to prevent theft by others.
 Therefore, no warranties can be offered.
 Know the limitations of the system and use at your own risk.

 **Governing Law and Arbitration**
-This is not an effort specific to any jurisdiction.
-There will be no internal disputes as this is not an organization of any kind. confined.
+1M5 is a global mission not an effort specific to any jurisdiction.
+There will be no internal disputes as this is not an organization of any kind.

-## 7 Bibliography
+## 8 Bibliography

 - [1] Li-Fi. https://en.wikipedia.org/wiki/Li-Fi, 2019.
 - [2] Non-aggression principle. https://en.wikipedia.org/wiki/Non-aggression_principle, 2019.